-He details the subtle sins, and reviews at length this incident and its results.
+He details the subtle sins that culminate in the sin of the spies, and reviews at length this incident and its results.
 The entire generation would die in the desert; Moshe would not enter Eretz Yisrael.

 Haftarah: Isaiah 1:1 – 27

-Tish'a Be'av (9th of Av), the very date of the destruction of the temples of Jerusalem.
+Sunday will be the day of Tish’a B’av, the very date of the destruction of the temples of Jerusalem.
 Both temples were destroyed on the same day but the second more than 650 years after the first one.